 While that career was shelved for other ones over time, my interest in and use of herbs has remained.
 My family share that interest and have added tisanes to their favorite beverages, alongside traditional teas.
 Herbal teas are a lovely variation on the old hot cup of tea we grew up with, and when you feel those essential oils doing their work inside you, enabling purification and healing on cellular levels, it feels even better drinking them.

-I’ve learnt so much more about tea since we began selling tinned teas from Harney & Sons.
+I’ve learnt so much over the years about tea.
 I learned such things as green tea should not be brewed with water that has just boiled or the result may become bitter.
 You need to wait a little until the water is still hot but not scalding to brew green or white tea.

-I learned that good leaf tea can be brewed more than once with the very same leaves and still retain a good amount of flavor – which makes a tin of quality tea bags a more economical option.
+I learned that good leaf tea can be brewed more than once with the very same leaves and still retain a good amount of flavor.

 I learned that white tea, which is derived from leaves that have been barely processed at all, has the greatest amount of anti-oxidants to enhance good health and, despite having almost no color in the liquid at all, has a really beautiful and refreshing flavor.